isene/astropanel/README.md

 * A table showing RA, Dec, distance, rise, set and transit for the planets
 * Show today's Astronomy Picture Of the Day

+You need to have [Ruby](https://www.ruby-lang.org/en/) installed to use Astropanel.

 The first time you launch Astropanel, it will ask for your location, Latitude and Longitude.